Brit-Am

 Brit-Am: We see from above that though found at low percentages J18192 is specific to British-Celtic areas.

-Iceland (12) and Norway (5) are high and this has been attributed to captured women from British areas.
+Nevertheless the percentages for Iceland (12) and Norway (5) are high.
+This has been attributed to captured women

 J16172 England 0 Denmark 0 West Ireland 0 Iceland 18 Norway 9 North Germany 0 Wales 3 Cornwall 2 North and West Scotland 11 Mainland Scotland 22